SpenceKonde/DxCore/megaavr/extras/Ref_Clocks.md

   b.
 1.6-3.6v ones are available, so the lower end of the range is covered.
 None of the major vendors with parametric search on their catalog indicate that any which are in spec operating between 3.6v and 4.5V, so one cannot run directly from a LiPo battery with one while remaining within spec.
 3. 5v units are rarely available in packages smaller than 7050 (7mm x 5mm), 5032 is exotic for 5v oscillators, and anything smaller nonexistent.
 4. They are strangely expensive, typically $1 or more from western suppliers.
 Not only that, the "China discount", is not even 2:1, they often don't have specs provided (like crystals as noted above), but here, one of the specs is the operating voltage, which is rather important to know.
   a.
 One gets the impression that external oscillators are a specialty item for precision applications, while crystals often are not.
-They are often designed to higher accuracy and they don't depend on external components that could "pull" the frequency, and so on.
-In a typical application, if you don't need a precision clock source, there are other ways to get it.
+They are often designed to higher accuracy, which is rarely necessary, and they come at the price of being fiddly and difficult to wrangle, as well as expensive.

 ## Clock troubleshooting